hatgit/hatnotation/README.md

 </blockquote>

 ## Purpose
-An encoding/decoding method that allows users to compress their human-readable data into fewer humand-readable characters than other popular notation systems, for any arbitrary underlying machine-readable binary string.
+An encoding/decoding method that allows users to compress their human-readable data into fewer human-readable characters than other popular notation systems, for any arbitrary underlying machine-readable binary string.

 ## Warning: